Install and Configure Monit Manager on Ubuntu 20.04 with Easy Steps

 Steps To Install and Configure Monit Manager on Ubuntu 20.04

-To set up Monit manager, log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+To set up Monit Manager for monitoring Unix systems, log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow our guide on Initial Server Setup with Ubuntu 20.04.

 The Monit packages are available in the default Ubuntu 20.04 repository.
 First, update your local package index with the command below: